kds215/addend/README.md

  Python started in 1991 and is now a popular programming language because of its syntax simplicity and success in Data Science & ML Projects.
- With the advent of python-based LLMs the use of python has increased dramatically leaving blind programmers at a disadvantage in that field.
+ With the advent of python-based LLMs the use of python has increased dramatically leaving blind python programmers at a disadvantage in that field.
  Python is an "offside" language depending solely on the different space indentation to close syntax blocks.
 This makes it difficult for blind folks to study unfamiliar python code and to listen at the same time to readers like JAWS or NVDA.

- Below highlights the blind's dilemma - advice given by a python developer to folks working in python:
+ Below highlights the blind python programmer's dilemma - advice given by a python developer to folks working in python:

  "Generally, if you're used to curly braces {} language, just indent the code like them and you'll be fine."

   <b>should be expanded to ==></b> "except when you are blind and depend on a reader".

- Blind folks are disadvantaged in today's fast past AI work environments when it comes to using python.
+ Blind folks are disadvantaged in today's fast past AI work environments when it comes to programming in python.

- 'addend' is hopefully a simple step to make it easier for the VI folks to use JAWS or NVDA readers and work on large & unfamiliar python files.
+ 'addend' is hopefully a simple step to make it easier for the VI folks to use JAWS or NVDA readers while working on large & unfamiliar python files.

  The basics for working with 'addend':
 <pre><code>
- [1] use it in conjunction with VScode:
+ [1] use it in conjunction with VScode or any other editor:
-   ==>  'code my_large.py'       launch python file in VScode ==>  'addend my_large.py'     run in cmd/terminal window
+   ==>  'code my_large.py'       launch python file in VScode ==>  'addend my_large.py'     run in cmd or terminal window
       a backup 'my_large.MMDD.hhmmss.py' is automatically created
       and VScode updates showing '# :end:' comments.

  [2] use it to keep original file untouched, use new file that is generated:
    ==> 'addend my_large.py new_large.py'
        'code new_large.py' VScode shows the added '# :end:' comments.

  [3] to remove any added '# :end:' comments use:
    ==> 'addend -r new_large.py'       (output to same file)